zammad/zammad-admin-documentation/settings/security/third-party.rst

 .. _automatic-account-linking:

-Automatic account link on initial logon
+Automatic Account Link on Initial Logon
 ---------------------------------------

 In general there's two possible options for Zammad on how to deal with